All Episodes

 All of this is self-evident proof.

-In the city of Mariupol alone, some 1,200 civilians, many of them women in children have been slaughtered and you know it has all been meticulously recorded.
+In the city of Mariupol alone, some 1,200 civilians, many of them women and children, have been slaughtered.

-And so it should be relatively easy to expeditiously gather the evidence and file the criminal charges for war crimes, crimes against humanity and crimes of aggression.
+And so it should be relatively easy to expeditiously gather the evidence and file the criminal charges for war crimes, crimes against humanity, and crimes of aggression.

 So it can be done.

-Uh the same way as it did uh with the former president of Yugoslavia, uh his own people took him into custody after they overthrew him and handed him over for prosecution.
+His own people took him into custody after they overthrew him and handed him over for prosecution.

-Let me ask you, why was it deemed uh even remotely controversial when I said he needs to be taken out by any means necessary?
+Let me ask you, why was it deemed even remotely controversial when I said he needs to be taken out by any means necessary?

 Why do people get upset?